Nail 'n Scale [Action Game]

 doesn't do anything terribly wrong, but due to its simplicity, it isn't

 exactly good in terms of replay value.
-Back in 1990 (of Japan), it
+Back in 1990 (in Japan), it

 was a lot more reasonable to play a game like this for the Game Boy,